andreweduncan/andreweduncan/README.md

 Get at me.

+I am open to working on projects and love building new things to learn - if there's anything I can help with, reach out!

 ✅ weird fixation with regex </br>
 ✅ loves helping people save time on manual processes </br>
-✅ fond of green checkboxes
+✅ fond of green boxes
 <!---
 Uh, sorry I don't have much in the way of easter eggs.